pippyn/icloud3/Readme.md

 When using Waze and the distance from your current location to home is more than 3 kilometers/miles, the polling interval is calculated by multiplying the driving time to home by the `travel_time_factor`.
 *Default: .75*

 *Note:* Using the default value, the next update will be 3/4 of the time it takes to drive home from your current location.
 The one after that will be 3/4 of the time from that point.
-The result is a smaller interval as you get closer to home and a larger one as you get furthet away.
+The result is a smaller interval as you get closer to home and a larger one as you get further away.

 ### ABOUT YOUR ICLOUD ACCOUNT